 It will take some time to delete and reset everything, and your phone will then reboot as though it’s a new device.

 Your phone will ask you if you want to start fresh or restore from a backup.
 If you use a backup, be careful to select one from before you started experiencing issues with your phone (in other words, make sure not to reinstall the spyware!).

 The spyware will be gone!
-Now consider installing an antivirus app to prevent future malware infections.
+Now consider installing an antivirus app antivirus app for Android to prevent future malware infections.

 It’s not just Android phones and tablets that can get spyware.
 See our other guides to learn how to get rid of spyware from all your devices.

-To prevent future spyware infections, install a reputable antivirus app like free Avast Mobile Security.
-You’ll get 24/7 protection against spyware and other forms of malware.
-Detect infected apps and malicious links before they have a chance to reach your device.
+Avast One gives you 24/7 protection against spyware infections, viruses, and other forms of malware.
+And you’ll easily detect infected apps and malicious links before they have a chance to affect your device.

 Plus, get free VPN access, protection against data leaks and breaches, junk file removal, and so much more with Avast One